getAlby/jim/README.md

 ## Development

-Copy .env.example to .env.local and update the ALBYHUB_URL, ALBYHUB_NAME, and AUTH_TOKEN properties.
+Copy .env.example to .env.local and update the ALBYHUB_URL and AUTH_TOKEN properties.

-You can get the ALBYHUB_URL, AUTH_TOKEN and ALBYHUB_NAME by logging into Alby Hub and Going to settings -> Developer.
-ALBYHUB_NAME is only needed for Alby Cloud-hosted Alby Hubs.
+You can get the `ALBYHUB_URL` and `AUTH_TOKEN` by logging into Alby Hub and Going to settings -> Developer.
+If you use Alby Cloud, you'll also need to provide `ALBYHUB_NAME` to route requests to your hub.

 Then, run the development server: